cepdnaclk/e20-3yp-SkyT/docs/README.md

 **Hardware Components**
 1. *ESP32 Microcontroller* - Manages data transmission and communication processes.
-2. *LoRa Transceiver* - Facilitates long-range wireless communication between the drone and docking station.
-3. *4G Wifi Dongle* - Enables internet connectivity for cloud data transfer.
+2. *4G Wifi Dongle* - Enables internet connectivity for cloud data transfer.

 ### 4. Cloud-Based Backend
 The backend infrastructure is hosted on a cloud platform, leveraging Amazon Web Services (AWS) as the cloud service provider.
 To ensure security and efficiency, the solution is designed with two separate backend systems, one dedicated to processing IoT data and another for managing the web dashboard.
 Both backends are connected to a centralized database, facilitating seamless data integration while maintaining system security.